Note: This file is about 140K in size so may take a few seconds to load,

 interpretive options which are hardly normal Muslim ones:

-“Some said that he was taken up to heaven; and others
+“Some said that he was taken up to heaven; and others that

 his manhood only suffered, and that his Godhead ascended